 NRS 202.170 is the Nevada law that prohibits deliberately poisoning food, drinks or medicine intended for human consumption.
-This law also prohibits putting glass, razor blades, or other harmful items in foodstuffs or drugs.
-The statute states:
+This section also prohibits putting glass, razor blades, or other harmful items in foodstuffs or drugs.
+The statute reads that:

 A person who willfully mingles poison or any other harmful substance, including, but not limited to, glass or a razor blade, in any food, drink or medicine intended or prepared for the use of a human being, and a person who willfully poisons any spring, well or reservoir of water, is guilty of a category B felony and shall be punished by imprisonment in the state prison for a minimum term of not less than 2 years and a maximum term of not more than 15 years, or by a fine of not more than $10,000, or by both fine and imprisonment.

 This page summarizes the Nevada crime of willfully poisoning food, drinks, medicine or water sources under NRS 202.170.
 Scroll down to learn about this law’s definition, how our Las Vegas defense attorneys defend against criminal charges, and possible penalties upon conviction.

 Definition of poisoning foodstuffs in Nevada under NRS 202.170